ratchek-config/static-site-generator/README.md

 ```

 Put any static files you have in the static dir, and any templates in the templates folder.
 Pretty self explanatory.
+Add any templates you want generated to the template_list in the main execution block at the bottom.
+(You don't want to generate *all* templates unless you're literally not using any Jinja inheritance or `include` statements)
 Then make sure the virtual environment is activated and run
 `python generator.py`